Starting your first aquarium can seem a bit complex until you go over the basic necessities and what their function is.

 So let’s dive in!

-What do you need to set up a freshwater aquarium?
+What equipment do you need for a freshwater fish tank setup?

 When discussing what is needed for your new fish tank, you first need to decide what freshwater fish species and plants you want to look after.